 • The participating women are encouraged to remain on their assigned methods for the duration of the study but may change methods if they wish.

 • Women who want to join the study will learn about the study procedures and the risks and benefits of participation through a consent process designed to ensure that their participation is informed and voluntary.

-• Results, expected in 2019, will help guide the implementation of safe, effective policies and services that will enable women at high risk of HIV to make fully informed choices about contraception and HIV prevention.
+• Results, released June 2019, will help guide the implementation of safe, effective policies and services that will enable women at high risk of HIV to make fully informed choices about contraception and HIV prevention.

 FHI 360, the University of Washington, WHO and the Wits Reproductive Health and HIV Institute (RHI) coordinate the ECHO Study, in partnership with research institutions in Kenya, South Africa, Swaziland and Zambia.

 The ECHO Study is funded by a consortium of donors, including the Bill & Melinda Gates Foundation, the Swedish International Development Cooperation Agency (Sida) and the Medical Research Council of South Africa.
 The U.S. Agency for International Development and the South African government are donating some of the contraceptives used in the study.